 Unfortunately, bankruptcy doesn't clear all types of debt.
-There are some types of debts that are by law non-dischargeable in a Chapter 7 filing.
+There are some types of debts that are by law, non-dischargeable in a Chapter 7 filing.
 Read below as our Lincoln bankruptcy lawyer details the different types of non-dischargeable debt in a chapter 7 bankruptcy case.

-The following is a list of the most common types of debts that are not dischargeable in a Chapter 7 case:
+The following is a list of the most common types of non-dischargeable debt in a Chapter 7 bankruptcy:

 - Most tax debts and debts that were incurred to pay non-dischargeable federal tax debts.